Olympics on NBC: 2020 Summer Olympics

 In its handling of Simone Biles' withdrawal from the Women's artistic team all-around final, NBC's morning show Today discussed the event but was not allowed to show video footage, and the event was shown as-live during NBC's primetime broadcast.
 Slate argued that since the network had intensely emphasized Biles during its promotion of the Games, it was "a bit rich for NBC to report on the psychological pressures faced by Biles without also reflecting on the ways in which its choice to make Tokyo the Simone Games surely intensified those pressures", and that "by rejecting the network’s laurels and proceeding on her own terms, Biles is finally writing her own story."
-Biles's actions were praised and compared to that of other nations' athletes (especially China's) who are "over-determined" to win at any cost.
+Biles's actions were praised and compared to that of other nations' athletes who are "over-determined" to win at any cost.
 Biles, on the other hand, showcased that the new U.S. approach to the Olympics is focused on athletes' well-being rather than only winning.